EDUCBA Logo

 Goal Seek 4

 The “To Value” is the value at what additional price we want to cell 150 rupees additional to the product cost, and the changing cell is B2 where percentage changes.
-Click on “Ok” and see how much percentage profit if we sell an additional 150 rupees.
+Click on “Ok” and see how much the percentage profit is if we sell an additional 150 rupees.

 Goal Seek 5